bitipedia/bitipedia.github.io/about.md

 permalink: /en/about/
 ---

-### A multilingual wiki for translating important articles about Bitcoin - focusing on _on-chain_ scaling
+### A multilingual wiki for translating important articles about Bitcoin _on-chain_ scaling

 There are many articles on places like http://reddit.com/r/btc covering important issues in Bitcoin scaling - but it can be difficult for people to get an overview of the discussion by reading a bunch of posts and threads.